Shadow-457/ENGINE/README.md

 # Systrix OS — Deep Reference Manual

 > x86-64 microkernel written in C and AT&T assembly.
-> Boots from a raw MBR disk image, runs ELF64 user-space binaries, has a GUI, networking, audio, two browsers, and its own scripting language.
+> Boots from a raw MBR disk image, runs ELF64 user-space binaries, has a GUI, networking, audio and a lynx browser
+>

 ---